GTMStack

 The AI Content Spectrum

 The conversation about AI in content production has been stuck in two extremes: either AI will replace all writers (it won’t) or AI output is garbage that should never be published (it isn’t).
-The truth is positional — AI is excellent for some content tasks, dangerous for others, and the difference depends entirely on what kind of thinking the content requires.
+The truth is positional.
+AI is excellent for some content tasks, dangerous for others.
+The difference depends entirely on what kind of thinking the content requires.

 Content production involves two fundamentally different types of work:

-Knowledge synthesis — taking existing information, organizing it, and presenting it clearly.
-This includes summarizing research, explaining established concepts, formatting data into readable narratives, creating outlines from scattered notes, and writing structured content from a detailed brief.
+Knowledge synthesis: Taking existing information, organizing it, and presenting it clearly.
+Summarizing research, explaining established concepts, formatting data into readable narratives, creating outlines from scattered notes.

 Where AI Genuinely Helps